BurhanHussain1/TEXT-EDITOR/README.md

 <h2>How to Use</h2>
 <ol>
 <li><strong>Writing and Editing Text:</strong></li>
-     <p>Use the console interface to write and edit text.</p>
+      Use the console interface to write and edit text.
 <li><strong>Saving and Loading:</strong></li>
-     <p>Save the current content to a file and reload it for future editing.</p>
+      Save the current content to a file and reload it for future editing.
 <li><strong>Suggestion Mechanism:</strong></li>
-     <p>As you type, the editor provides word suggestions based on a predefined dictionary.</p>
+      As you type, the editor provides word suggestions based on a predefined dictionary.
 <li><strong>Huffman Encoding:</strong></li>
-     <p>Utilize the encoding and decoding functionality for sentences using Huffman encoding.</p>
+      Utilize the encoding and decoding functionality for sentences using Huffman encoding.
 </ol>

 <h2>Screenshots</h2>